-What is a CIO?
-What CIOs say about the Chief Information Officer role
+What do CIOs say about the Chief Information Officer role?

 "I think the CIO role is being a business person.
 I think the CIO role is clearly about leadership; people talk about project process and policies and that is important but what is far more important is people engagement.
 We have got to sell what we can do and deliver it.
 It just the engagement with the business to be even better and be real business people but overall it is a business leadership role than a technology role."